Impact case studies and examples of impact

 NCRM has collected more than 70 impact case studies that demonstrate how our activities make a difference.
 The case studies have been provided by researchers who have participated in our training and other activities, whether as learners, trainers or collaborators.

 Reported impact ranges from improving the skills of individual researchers to enabling research that has benefits for wider society.
-In addition to these case studies, our beneficiaries have described our impact through responses to two impact surveys, more than 50 submissions to the NCRM Impact Prize and online feedback.
+Our beneficiaries have described our impact through written case studies, applications to two impact surveys, more than 50 submissions to the NCRM Impact Prize and online feedback.

 A selection of our impact case studies and examples of our impact are available to read below.
 You can also read further feedback in our Impact Assessment Report 2020-2025.